dennisego1999/fetch-em-all/README.md

     └── PokemonService.ts
 ```

 The app follows a `Service → Repository → Client` chain.
-Each layer has one responsibility.
+Each layer has one responsibility and only talks to the layer directly below it through a contract.

+This means:

+- Swap `fetch` for `axios`?
+Only `HttpClient` changes
+- Backend URL or endpoint changes?
+Only the `Repository` changes
+- Business logic changes?
+Only the `Service` changes
+- Components only ever call the `Service` — they have no knowledge of HTTP, endpoints or data mapping

+The contracts (`IHttpClient`, `IRepository<T>`) know nothing about Pokemon — they work for any API you add in the future.

-- **IHttpClient** — contract any HTTP client must implement, makes the client layer swappable
+- **HttpClient** — does HTTP requests
-- **IRepository** — generic contract any repository must implement, generic `T` defines the return type
-- **IPokemonRepository** — extends `IRepository<PokemonDTO>` with Pokémon-specific methods like `findByName`
-- **HttpClient** — generic base class for HTTP requests, not tied to any specific API
+  _Generic base class, no knowledge of any specific API or URL_

-- **PokemonClient** — extends `HttpClient`, provides the PokéAPI base URL
+- **PokemonClient** — configures the PokéAPI connection
+  _Extends `HttpClient` with the PokéAPI base URL_

-- **PokemonRepository** — fetches Pokémon-specific data, owns the endpoints.
-The only place that changes if an endpoint changes
+- **PokemonRepository** — fetches Pokémon data
+  _Owns the endpoints — the only place that changes if an endpoint changes_

-- **PokemonDTO** — validates and maps the raw API response, acts as the boundary of trust between the API and the app
+- **PokemonDTO** — validates and maps the raw API response
+  _Acts as the boundary of trust between the API and the app_

-- **PokemonService** — consumes the repository and applies business logic
+- **PokemonService** — applies business logic
+  _The only layer components ever interact with_

+- **IHttpClient** — contract any HTTP client must implement
+  _Makes the client layer swappable_

+- **IRepository\<T\>** — contract any repository must implement
+  _Generic `T` defines the return type, works for any domain_

+- **IPokemonRepository** — contract for the Pokémon repository
+  _Extends `IRepository<PokemonDTO>` with Pokémon-specific methods_

 ## Requirements